 As long as it’s unopened, Lillet lasts for years, given that you store it properly.

 When you open it, its shelf life decreases significantly.
 Put it into a fridge, and you can enjoy it for 4 to 6 weeks, maybe even longer.
 However, it’s possible to sense some bitter off-flavors if you keep it that long.
 Better consume it within one month after opening it.

 Can Lillet Go Bad?

-Yes.
-Once you open a bottle of Lillet and expose it to air, it will start oxidizing and eventually go bad.
-But proper storing can slow down the process significantly.
+Once you open a bottle and expose the wine to air, it will start oxidizing and eventually go bad.
 However, due to its high alcohol level, that happens at a much slower rate than in table wine.
-And by cooling the bottle, you can slow down the process further.
+Proper storage, including cooling the bottle, can slow down the process significantly.

 Can Lillet Be Aged?

 The regular white, red, or rosé styles have only little aging potential.
 You can store them for years, but they won’t get much better during that time.

 Resérve styles are exceptions.
 They do get better over time, and you can age them for up to 15 years.

 Shopping Lillet might be challenging in the United States.
 But in well-sorted wine stores, you should find it.
 The good thing is that Lillet is a protected trademark.
 So there is no risk of falling for low-quality copycats.
 For a bottle of 750ml, expect to pay around 20 USD.

 Now that you have all the theoretical knowledge, it’s time for a practical experience.
 Grab a bottle of Lillet and find out which type you like best and how.
 No matter if you prefer it pre-dinner, as a summertime drink for occasional sips, or in a cocktail, it’s never a bad idea to have a bottle stored in your closet.